sftcd/openssl/esnistuff/README.md

 # State-of-play...

 Most recent first...

+- Added hostname validation as an option to ``SSL_esni_enable`` - if requested and we don't get the hidden name matching the server cert then ``SSL_esni_get_status`` returns a "bad name" error code.
+  Not quite sure this is the right thing to do (TM:-) and we're ignoring the covername when doing it, but it seems kinda sensible so we'll go for it for now. ``s_client`` hardcodes this to be requested for now, could be added to command line later.

 - Got rid of duplication of encservername/covername from ``SSL s.ext`` and ``SSL_ESNI`` and from the ``SSL_ESNI_enc`` API